PureLance/MTU3rdYear/README.md

 # MTU3rdYear
-College work from third year of college
+College work from third year of college.
+Work completed in respective zipped folders.